nicolaka/ucp-sd-ra/README.md

 ```

-Here are some recommended UCP controller loadbalancer configuration:
+Here are some recommended UCP controller and load balancer configurations:

 **Health Checks**: The load balancer can use UCP's API endpoint `/_ping` to ensure that each of the controllers is healthy.
 A `200 OK` response means that the controller is healthy and it can receive traffic.

 **Listeners**:  The load balancer should be configured to load balance using TCP port 80 and 443 to all three nodes in the cluster.
-The load balancer should **not** terminate/reestablish HTTPS connections due to mutual TLS connection requirement in order to use Docker Client with UCP.
-(FIXME)
+The load balancer should **not** terminate/reestablish HTTPS connections due to mutual TLS connection requirement in order to use Docker Client with UCP. **(FIXME)**

-**DNS**: a DNS record should be mapped to the load balancer itself( e.g VIP) and not to any individual controller.
+**DNS**: a DNS record should be mapped to the load balancer itself (e.g VIP) and not to any individual controller.

 **IPs**: The load balancer can load balance to the controller's  private or public IPs.